Air Conditioner Installation Alfred-Plantagenet

 Read full warranty details here.

-In Ottawa it gets hot but our summers are short.
+In Alfred-Plantagenet it gets hot but our summers are short.
 This means you aren’t actually running your air conditioner for much of the year so you may not get back the extra money you invest into a more expensive air conditioner through utility savings in this amount of time.

 Though you may not see much more in utility savings, the side discharge units are homeowners most preferred air conditioner units because of how quiet they are and because they are able to maintain a much more consistent indoor temperature, leaving you more comfortable all summer long.